snarrenberg/westerparse/docs/start.rst

    PARSE REPORT
    Key inferred by program: D minor
-   'The line is generable as a primary line.'
+   The line is generable as a primary line.

 But since the keyword :literal:`show` was set to 'show', the program will display the interpretations in a notation program.